CPF LIFE or Retirement Sum Scheme?

 You can use the CPF LIFE Estimator to find out the amount of CPF LIFE premium needed to achieve your desired monthly pay-out under your selected CPF LIFE plan.

-The main difference between CPF Life and RSS is that with RSS, your monthly pay-outs will stop when your RA savings are depleted or until age 90, whichever is earlier.
-On the other hand, CPF LIFE offers monthly payouts for life.
+With RSS, your monthly payouts will stop when your RA savings are depleted or until age 90, whichever is earlier.
+CPF LIFE offers monthly payouts for life.

 You can also ask yourself a few questions - what kind of retirement lifestyle are you looking at?
 How will your home come into play as a retirement asset?
 Do you plan to live with your children?